luickk/MlAstConcurrencyAnalyser/README.md

 Since generating python code is simply too complex for a simple reinforcement learning model, I created SICCL(Simple Initial Concurrency Configuration Language -> see below), which acts as an abstraction layer to the reinforcement learning model.
 Since finding a proper policy function for a "language" is difficult, I will be using a [model free approach](https://en.wikipedia.org/wiki/Model-free_(reinforcement_learning)).

 The basic values the model will optimize for are, size (length of the SICCL script), and validity.
 The generated SICCL is then run and a score for missed non atomic operations is generated which directly correlates with how concurrency hardened the SICCL (and with that the program it was generated from) is.

+## Alternatives to Reinforcement learning

+[This](https://cs229.stanford.edu/proj2016/report/ChenYingLaird-DeepQLearningWithRecurrentNeuralNetwords-report.pdf) paper on patterns in long term data where the dependencies of the data nodes are far apart is really interesting.
+The problem with the reinforcement actor-critic model is that the data is really complex, with many data node dependencies/ patterns that may only reveal themselves after many iterations.

 ## Concurrency issue detection